 - Statistical Natural Language Processing (Klakow), prereqs: python, machine learning

-- Terrible slides, awful tutors, little guidance, hard homeworks, even harder final.
+- Good lecturer but terrible slides, awful tutors, little guidance, hard homeworks, even harder final.
 It’s possible without having taken machine learning (I managed it), but it will take you a long time, and you will teach yourself everything.
 Recommended only if you handle frustration well, and have a good partner to study with.

 - Natural Language Generation (Koller/Demberg), prereqs: general knowledge of NNs